 A typical custom wiring harness assembly consists of the following wiring harness components:

-• Insulators and Fillers: Insulators and fillers protect the conductors and maintain the continuity of the harness.
-Examples of insulators and fillers include polytetrafluoroethylene (PTFE, also known as Teflon) or silicone, which provide fit-for-purpose protection.
+- Insulators and Fillers: Insulators and fillers protect the conductors while also ensuring harness continuity.
+Insulators and fillers include polytetrafluoroethylene (PTFE, often known as Teflon) and silicone, both of which provide enough protection.

-• Outer Coating: The outer coating provides a waterproof and durable covering that protects the harness assembly from external hazards such as moisture and high temperatures.
+- Outer Coating: The exterior coating offers a waterproof and robust covering for the harness assembly, protecting it from external threats, including dampness and extreme temperatures.

-These harness assemblies are critical in MRI scanners, CT scanners, ultrasound machines, cardiac monitors, and many other imaging modalities.
-By providing reliable signal transmission and protection against interference, wire harness assemblies play a crucial role in enabling precise diagnosis and treatment.
+These harness assemblies are essential components in MRI scanners, CT scanners, ultrasound machines, heart monitors, and various other imaging modalities.
+Wire harness assemblies are crucial for accurate diagnosis and treatment, as they ensure dependable signal transmission and protection against interference.

 The Custom Wire Harness Design Process